matstc/reading-progress-in-minutes-crx/README.md

-This is a chrome extension that displays a reading progress indicator at the top of the page.
+This is a chrome extension that displays a reading progress indicator at the bottom of the page.
 It displays progress in "minutes left".

 # Install From Chrome Web Store
 See [reading progress indicator](https://chrome.google.com/webstore/detail/reading-progress-indicato/mongeccaepigledmakiemfglchiblhcm).